c0debrain/Nearby-Shops-API/README.md

 Until then feel free to review the code and suggest best technologies/ libraries to use in the backend side and how can we improve the code in this repository.

+If you're an experienced backend developer your inputs will be highly valuable to improve the project code !

 To give your suggestion ... you can create an Issue or also post on our forum ...